Verified

 Leah Rabovsky, LCSW's experience working with the Jewish community

-As an Orthodox Jew, I understand the unique cultural and emotional challenges within the Jewish community.
-I also recognize that beginning therapy can feel overwhelming.
-This can especially occur when stigma or fear of judgment are part of the story.
-Before becoming a therapist, I worked in Frum schools and camps, gaining firsthand insight into the struggles and resilience in the Jewish community.
+As an Orthodox Jew, I understand the unique cultural and emotional challenges that can exist within the Jewish community.
+I also recognize that beginning therapy can feel overwhelming, especially when stigma, fear of judgment, or communal expectations are part of the story.
+Before becoming a therapist, I worked in Frum schools and camps, which gave me firsthand insight into both the struggles and the resilience that live side by side in our community.
+That experience continues to shape the way I listen, support, and hold space for clients.

 Leah Rabovsky, LCSW's Book Recommendation Zone